Tips for Working With a Recruiter in Nursing

 Recruiters work on behalf of a company or organization to place qualified candidates in job openings.
-Some recruiters work through recruitment agencies, while others work in house for the hiring employer.
-A professional recruiter, also called a headhunter, may work within a particular field — as a recruiter for nursing jobs, for example.
-Employers may likewise hire recruiters with unique experience in screening job seekers for pharmaceutical, military, sports, or management jobs.
+They manage responsibilities like screening, hiring, and training candidates.
+A professional recruiter, also called a headhunter, may work within a particular field, such as nursing.

 Finding Nursing Recruiters

-Recruiters increasingly scope out job seekers on sites such as LinkedIn and Indeed.
-Job candidates looking to stand out online should maintain an updated and well-written LinkedIn profile.
+Recruiters scope out job seekers on sites such as LinkedIn and Indeed.
+Job candidates who hope to stand out online should maintain an updated LinkedIn profile.
 They should also keep a current resume on sites like Indeed, CareerBuilder, Monster, and Simply Hired.
-Occasionally, a recruiter may try to charge you for their services; in this case you should remember that recruiters generally receive compensation from their client and proceed with caution.

-Job seekers looking to work with a recruiter can also find such professionals for free through LinkedIn.
-Likewise, asking for recommendations from contacts in your professional network could lead you to the right recruiter for your job search.
-Network with professionals with experience using recruiters in your field of specialty for invaluable feedback and suggestions.
-For those willing to potentially pay a membership fee, job seekers might also consider recruiter directories, which can prove helpful to those in a specialty like nursing or another niche field.
+Another option to find recruiters for free is by leveraging your professional network.
+Reaching out to your contacts may help get you in touch with the right recruiter.
+For those willing to pay a membership fee, job seekers might also consider recruiter directories.
+This can prove helpful to those in a specialty like nursing or another niche field.

 The following key elements remain critical to building rapport with your recruiter:

-- Connections: Recruiters typically stay highly connected in the professional world, so make sure that they put their networking skills to good use.
+- Connections: Recruiters are well connected in the professional world.
+Make sure that they put their networking skills to good use.

 - Experience: No one wants to serve as the "guinea pig" for a recruiter's first placement.
 Look for recruiters with a solid track record in the field.

-- Compensation: Whether a recruiter receives payment as a retainer or on contingency could affect their motivation to get you a great job over just any job.
+- Compensation: Determine whether a recruiter receives payment as a retainer or on contingency.
+This could affect their motivation to get you a good job versus a great job.
 They should understand why you might ask how they get paid.

 - Placement Record: As placement encompasses a major part of their job, recruiters should expect to divulge their stats to you, if asked.
-Obviously, look for a recruiter with a high rate of success.
+Seek recruiters with a high success rate.

-- Preferred Contact: As much as communication plays a role in your working relationship, you should try to streamline communication with your recruiter.
+- Preferred Contact: Try to streamline communication with your recruiter.
 Make sure their preferred method (email or phone, for example) matches yours.

-Recruiters regularly screen and interview candidates as part of their daily job responsibilities.
-Many recruiters conduct a phone interview with a job seeker before scheduling an in-person screening, while others prefer to set up a face-to-face meeting right away.
-Generally, recruiters need to meet a job seeker in person to get a feel for their personality and sense of professionalism.
+Recruiters screen and interview candidates as part of their daily job responsibilities.
+Many recruiters conduct a phone interview with a job seeker before scheduling an in-person screening.
+Some prefer to set up a face-to-face meeting right away.
 As someone looking for a job, a recruiter should put you at ease, prove tactful yet truthful, and share in your job-search approach.
 Developing rapport now helps your working relationship later.